One such waterfall is hidden away in East Iceland. It is called Skútafoss - the Small cave falls, and it is often referred to as the Hidden waterfall.

 Skútafoss waterfall

-As you can see in my photo above, then I was this close when the waterfall appeared.
+As you can see in my photo above, I was this close to the waterfall when it finally appeared.

 Photo taken inside the cave

-Skúti means a small cave in Icelandic, but I think it is relatively large, compared to the small caves which I refer to as skúti.
+Skúti means "small cave" in Icelandic, but I think it is relatively large compared to the small caves I refer to as skúti.

-From the cave, it is possible to get beautiful photos of the waterfall.
+From the cave, you can take beautiful photos of the waterfall.

 Skútafoss up close

-You can also stand on the roof of the cave and watch Skútafoss from above.
-From there the waterfall looks quite different but equally breathtaking.
+You can stand on the roof of the cave and watch Skútafoss from above.
+From there, the waterfall looks quite different but equally breathtaking.

 It is possible to walk behind the waterfall - my father-in-law is behind the waterfall

-Most of the photos in this travel-blog were taken during our second visit to Skútafoss the following morning when we revisited the waterfall, as Skútafoss had been in the shadow on our first visit.
+Most of the photos in this travel blog were taken the following morning during our second visit to Skútafoss, when we revisited the waterfall, as it had been in the shadow on our first visit.

-The dam in Þorgeirsstaðaá river and Fremstifoss waterfall
+The dam in the Þorgeirsstaðaá river and the Fremstifoss waterfall

 I have seen fantastic winter photos of the Skútafoss waterfall on the Facebook page of one of my friends who is a travel guide.

 Þorgeirsstaðaá river creates the beautiful Skútafoss waterfall.
-There are 3 waterfalls in this river in the valley; Innstifoss, Skútafoss, and Fremstifoss waterfalls.
+There are three waterfalls in this river in the valley: Innstifoss, Skútafoss, and Fremstifoss waterfalls.

 When you have parked your car and walked the short distance to Skútafoss waterfall, you will notice the dam in Fremstifoss waterfall in Þorgeirsstaðaá river.

 The dam was built in 1966.
-It is no longer in use but there are plans of building another dam further down the river.
+It is no longer in use, but there are plans to build another dam further down the river.

 Fremstifoss and the course road

 I also read in a report that there are plans for building a footbridge over the river and a campsite.
-Where I am not sure.
+I'm not sure where.

-When we visited Skútafoss the gravel road was coarse and bumpy.
-Travellers on a camper van tried driving on this road during our visit and they had to return to the ring-road.
+When we visited Skútafoss, the gravel road was coarse and bumpy.
+Travellers in a camper van tried to drive on this road during our visit, but had to return to the Ring Road.

-So take that into account if you plan on visiting Skútafoss waterfall.
+Take that into account if you plan to visit Skútafoss waterfall.

 Mt.
 Vestrahorn

 We had fallen in love with this beautiful area and didn't want to leave yet.
-For the whole time during our 10-day trip around Iceland, we had been in luck as it was sunny and around 20 degrees C.
+For the whole time during our 10-day trip around Iceland, we had been lucky as it was sunny and around 20 degrees C.

 So be prepared for all types of weather when you visit Iceland.

-We stayed in this cottage for the last night on our 10-day trip around Iceland
+We stayed in this cottage for the last night of our 10-day trip around Iceland

 We wanted to make the most of our East Iceland visit and this beautiful weather, so I looked for another accommodation close by.

-I found accommodation in a small cottage at Stafafell in Lón right in the middle of the 2 Horns, Mt.
-Vestrahorn, and Mt.
+I found accommodation in a small cottage at Stafafell in Lón, right in the middle of the two Horns: Mt.
+Vestrahorn and Mt.
 Eystrahorn.
 From the cottage, there was a heavenly view of the Icelandic countryside, Lón, and the Horns.

-The only sounds that could be heard were those of the birds and the sheep and the farmers who were haying.
-As the weather was so lovely we were able to both dine and have breakfast on the terrace.
+The only sounds that could be heard were those of the birds, the sheep, and the farmers who were haying.
+As the weather was so lovely, we were able to both dine and have breakfast on the terrace.

 Mt.
 Brunnhorn - often nicknamed the Batman mountain due to its shape